meilisearch/specifications/text/0085-api-keys.md

 An `uid` representing by a uuid v4 is generated if not specified at creation by the user.

-The final key is then an SHA-256 hash made of the `uid` and the master key concatenation.
+The final key is then an HMAC with the master key, pre-hashed by an SHA-256 algorithm, as the secret and the `uid` as the data.
+HMAC uses an SHA-256 algorithm internally.

-`SHA-256(:uid, :master-key)` gives the final `key` field to use when authorizing requests.
+`HMAC(secret: SHA-256(:master-key), data: :uid)` gives the final `key` field to use when authorizing requests.

 ### 4.2.
 Synchronous write of `API Key` resources